adeira/universe/src/graphql-global-id/README.md

 This is handy especially when you are migrating old code to this new type.
 Just change something like deprecated `databaseID` to `databaseID: id(opaque: false)` and that's it.

-Generally speaking, it's a bad practice to fetch `id(opaque: false)` without aliasing it!
+**Important note:** it's a bad practice to fetch `id(opaque: false)` without aliasing it!
 It's because it could lead to unexpected side effects in consistency of your UI.
 Always use the opaque ID for cache key (never the non-opaque version).
 Remember, the non-opaque ID is not guaranteed to be globally unique.
+Our [`@adeira/eslint-config`](https://github.com/adeira/eslint-config-adeira) can help you to catch this mistake.